chef-boneyard/chef-rfc/rfc001-slack-meetings.md

 * Review PRs:  35 minutes
   * Review new PRs and/or PRs deferred during last meeting
   * Review PRs previously discussed
+  * Review status of currently accepted RFCs for accuracy

 # How